sky-chaser-high/adobe-illustrator-scripts/README.md

 # <a name="relinkToFolder">relinkToFolder</a>
 [![Download Link.zip](https://img.shields.io/badge/Download-Link.zip-e60012)](https://github.com/sky-chaser-high/adobe-illustrator-scripts/releases/latest/download/Link.zip)
-This script is equivalent to InDesign's Links panel menu "Relink To Folder".
+This script is equivalent to InDesign's Links panel menu "Relink to Folder...".
-Replaces the image with an image of the same name in the specified folder.
+Replace linked files with a file of the same name in the selected folder.

 ![InDesign's Relink To Folder](images/InDesign_Relink_To_Folder.png)

 ### Usage
 1. Run this script.
-   If you don't select an image, all images will be targeted in the document.
+   If you don't select linked files, all in the document replace.
 2. Select a folder in the dialog that appears.

 > **Warning**
-> Missing linked files are not replaced.
-Embedded files are also not possible.
+> Missing linked files and embedded link files not replaced.

 > **Note**
-> When selecting an image, select the image on the document rather than the image in the links panel.
+> When selecting linked files, select them in the document rather than the links panel.

 ### Requirements
 Illustrator CS4 or higher